Tonypina/SmartTV/README.md

 ## Requirements

 - Python 3.x
-- Modules: tkinter, vlc, os
+- Modules: tkinter, vlc, lightdm, pyudev, pillow, libwidevinecdm0, xserver-xorg

 ## Instructions for Use

 1. Clone the repository or download the source code.
-2. Install the dependencies.
+2. Install the dependencies running the `requirements.sh`.
-3. Configure your operating system so that the `código main.py` application opens automatically at startup.
+3. Configure your operating system so that the `main.py` application opens automatically at startup.

 ## Features

 - **Full Screen Mode:** The application runs in full screen mode for an immersive user experience.
 - **Access Buttons:** Access services such as Netflix, YouTube, Google, and play media content from a USB drive or with VLC.
-- **Shutdown Control:** Event handling has been added to prevent unexpected shutdowns and stop playback before exiting.

-## Customization

-- Customized the list of buttons and their functions in the source code.
-- Styling of buttons was adjusted.

-## Notes

-- This code uses the VLC library for media playback.
-Make sure you have VLC installed on your system.

 ## Authors
 - Colón Palacios Emmanuel